Changes to Employment Pass Visa Scheme in Singapore

 Employment Pass is an employment Visa issued by the Singapore’s Ministry of Manpower that allows foreign managers, professionals, or executives the opportunity to be employed in Singapore.

 The government sets the requirements for eligibility for the EP for applicants, which includes having an offer from changes to employment pass visa scheme in Singapore for an executive, managerial or specialized position; possessing an excellent university degree as well as professional credentials and meeting other criteria that include having a monthly fixed salary that is not less than a certain amount.
-The minimum salary is currently set at SGD 3,600, however, it will increase to SGD $3,900 on May 1st 2020.
+The minimum wage for all industries, with the exception of financial services, is $5,000 as of September 1, 2023.
+From the age of 23, this sum gradually rises, reaching a maximum of $10,500 at the age of 45 and older.

 The background to the Salary Increase in the EP Salary Increase